IronCoreLabs/ironcore-alloy/TSC_ALLOY_MIGRATION_GUIDE.md

 ### Step 2: Switch to V5 format

-Once all services are deployed using Alloy with `legacy_tsc_compatible_write_format: true`, there are no more TSC-based services deployed, then you can move to this step.
+Once all services are deployed using Alloy with `legacy_tsc_compatible_write_format: true` and there are no more TSC-based services deployed, then you can move to this step.

 - Change `legacy_tsc_compatible_write_format` to `false` (the default)
 - New writes use V5 format with `key_id_header` prefix